Dirac particle in Newman-Unti-Tamburino spacetime

 {\bf Key Words}: Riemannian geometry, Newman-Unti-Tamburino spacetime, Dirac equation, spin 1/2 particle, NUT charge

-\begin{quotation} We apply the tetrad formalism to derive the general covariant Dirac equation in the Newman-Unti-Tamburino spacetime.
-After separating the variables, we get the system of two differential equations for angular functions and the system of four differential equations for radial functions.
-Solutions of the angular equations give the NUT charge-dependent quantization rule for the angular separation constant.
-As a result of studying the radial equations, the effects of NUT charge are described analytically in the particle-antiparticle production on the outer horizon.
-Also the scattering resonances with imaginary energies are found for the massless fermion.
-The particular case of extremal NUT black hole with a single horizon, when the Bekenstein-Hawking entropy vanishes identically, is considered.
+\begin{quotation} We derive the Dirac equation for a particle in the background of the Newman-Unti-Tamburino (NUT) spacetime by applying the tetrad formalism, and separate the angular and radial parts.
+We get the system of two differential equations for angular functions and the system of four differential equations for radial functions.
+We solve the angular equations in terms of hypergeometric functions and find the NUT-charge dependent quantization rule for the angular separation constant.
+As a result of studying the radial equations, we demonstrate that the probability of particle-antiparticle production on the outer event horizon decreases with the increase of the NUT charge.
+For the massless fermion, we construct the solution of the radial system of Dirac equation in terms of the confluent Heun functions that allows to get the NUT-charge dependent scattering resonances with imaginary energies.
+Under the assumption of small NUT charge, we study the extremal NUT black hole with a single horizon, when the Bekenstein-Hawking entropy vanishes identically, and reveal the non-zero NUT charge effects in wave characteristics.

 \end{quotation}